rolemadelen/vue-blog/posts/eng/DataStructure/eng-linked-list-circular.md

 ## What is a Circular Linked List?

-> In this post, the word _list_ refers to the linked list.
+> In this post, the term _list_ refers to the linked list.

 In <router-link to="./eng-linked-list-singly">singly</router-link> and <router-link to="./eng-linked-list-doubly">doubly linked list</router-link>, we can track the end of list by finding a node that points to `nil`; doubly linked has one more of this node, which is `head.prev` like the figure below.